Digitally Marketing Mobile Apps: A How-To Guide

 Influencers are an excellent inroad for downloads.
 They’re an exciting bunch as they’re certainly more cost-efficient than having a big celebrity, yet have a closer relationship with applications and those who frequently use applications.

 Already influencers market mobile apps, usually for games.
-So, an influencer can inject a stream of users from their fanbase — the spike follows after every plug they do.
-AppTweak did a study on influencer promotion, and they found that downloads went up 134% the same day the video was published and reached 329% through the week.
+So, an influencer can inject a stream of users from their fanbase—the spike follows after every plug they do!

 There is a vast number of mobile phone users.
 To answer this vastness, one must know how best to market their app.